pzmudzinski/lambda-google-sign-in/article/article.md

           authorizer: authorizerFunc
 ```

-We secure `getData` endpoint by using `authorizerFunc`.
- It means whenever someone tries to call it it will be verified by our function.
+We expose two endpoints:

+- `GET /data` which points to `getData` handler, secured by our custom authorizer
+- `GET /auth/verify` which points to `verifyTokenHandler`

 Let's run our lambdas locally: